GovTechSG/apex-cloud-troubleshooting/docs/manager-portal/common-issues.md

 # Common Issues in the API Manager Portal

-In this section, you will find a list of common issues that mighe be encountered in the API Manager Portal and the corresponding steps to resolve each issue.
+In this section, you will find a list of common issues that might be encountered in the API Manager Portal and the corresponding steps to resolve each issue.

 ?> Note: You can use the right sidebar to navigate through the list of common issues.